Key points to remember

 If you decide against your baby having vitamin K, you need to watch very carefully for symptoms of VKDB (vitamin K deficiency bleeding).
 You should always see your doctor urgently if your baby has any of the following warning signs:

-irritability, vomiting, paleness which might be due to internal bleeding
+- irritability, vomiting, paler than usual in skin or (for dark skinned babies) pale appearing gums which might be due to internal bleeding

-is over three weeks old and there are any signs of worsening jaundice
+- is over 3 weeks old and there are any signs of worsening jaundice

 Where to go for more information